CMAP-REPOS/Illinois-Capital-Bill-2019/README.md

 session.
 The majority of the funded projects and programs are located within one piece of legislation, Public Act 101-0029, which is publicly available as a PDF.
 Within the document there are more than 1,400 line-item appropriations written in paragraph.
 Though the document is searchable, the text format makes viewing more than one appropriation at a time difficult.

-Download the .xlsx file above it you'd like the final, clean product.
+Download the .xlsx file above if you'd like to view the final, clean product.

 This R script takes the PDF of the enrolled public act and converts it into a data table that can be explored, grouped, and summarized.